 In order to learn more about how an audience thinks, perceives or believes, we naturally turn to listening tools like surveys to give us insight and direction.
 But tread carefully—it’s easy to get it wrong.

 Asking someone how they will like their lunch tomorrow doesn’t make much sense.
 Will they have lunch or just a snack?
 Will they eat out or brown bag?
 How can they know whether they will enjoy it?
 Will they even have time for lunch?

 It’s a question people can’t answer, and unfortunately, it’s a lot like many questions we see in member surveys.
-Questions like these:
+For example, questions like these:

 - “What would you like to read about in the magazine?”
 Wait—isn’t content development YOUR job?

 - “What member benefits would you like us to offer?”
 Hold on a minute—if they say they would really like you better if you offered to pay their kid’s college tuition, would you be able to deliver?

 - “Will you renew?”
 This is a big disconnect.
 Members often say what they think you want to hear, not what they are actually going to do at some point in the future when there is a cost involved.